u-eff-gee/Horst/README.md

  * `*_statistical_uncertainty`: The uncertainty which comes from the statistics in the input spectrum.
  * `*_reconstruction_uncertainty`: The uncertainty of the reconstruction, which is a combination of all three uncertainties above.
 Also, `_reconstruction_uncertainty_low` and `_reconstruction_uncertainty_up` exist, which are the reconstructed spectrum with the uncertainty subtracted/added.
  * `*_total_uncertainty`: The total uncertainty of the fit (Note that the fit and the reconstructed spectrum are different things)

+If the Monte-Carlo uncertainty estimation option `-u NRANDOM`, using `NRANDOM` iterations, is activated, `NRANDOM` spectra are generated from which the same number of reconstructed spectra is calculated.
+All those can be saved to a file as well (maybe if a user wants to do a more sophisticated analysis of their distributions than just taking the mean value and the standard deviation) using the `-w` option.
+They can follow the name convention:

+ * `*_mc_spectrum_NRANDOM`: Input spectrum from Monte-Carlo iteration #`NRANDOM`
+ * `*_mc_reconstructed_spectrum_NRANDOM`: Reconstructed spectrum from Monte-Carlo iteration #`NRANDOM`

 ### 4.2 Tsroh <a name="usage_tsroh"></a>